-This study recruited from January 2016 until January 2017 after acquired University Research Ethics Board clearance.
+This study recruited participants from January 2016 until January 2017 after clearance was acquired from the university research ethics board (REB).
 Recruiting occurred through online patient support groups (i.e., the Interstitial Cystitis Network and Interstitial Cystitis Association).
-Participants accessed the questionnaires link from the support group's webpages where they consented to participate on a secure online platform.
+Participants accessed the questionnaires from the support group's webpages where they consented to participate on a secure, online platform.
 Questionnaire completion was approximately 30-40 minutes.
-All participants were asked to complete the questionnaires and as per REB ethical requirements, all participants were permitted to refuse answering select questions as they desired.
+All participants were asked to complete the questionnaires and, as per REB ethical requirements, all participants were permitted to refuse answering select questions as they desired.